corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/installation.md

 ## Requirements

-Corda nodes must be running Corda Enterprise NOT Corda Open Source in order to initiate or participate in Collaborative Recovery.
+* **Corda Enterprise** - Corda nodes must be running Corda Enterprise NOT Corda Open Source in order to initiate or participate in Collaborative Recovery.
-- Corda Enterprise

-Collaborative recovery requires operative Corda nodes to have a Corda Platform Version (CPV) of 6 or greater.
+* **Node Minimum Platform Version (MPV) > 6** Collaborative recovery requires operative Corda nodes to have a Corda Platform Version (CPV) of 6 or greater.
 This version number is related to the version of Corda a node is running.
-- Node Minimum Platform Version (MPV) > 6

-In addition to a CPV of greater than 6, the Corda Work itself must have a sufficient MPV.
+* **Network MPV > 6** In addition to a CPV of greater than 6, the Corda Work itself must have a sufficient MPV.
-- Network MPV > 6

 ## Database requirements